Action of 28 June 1803: Battle

 After two hours of mutual cannonade, at eleven, the wind fell and both ships almost came to a sudden halt, their main sailing resource now the gusts of wind from the shore.
 Taking advantage of this change in the weather, Willaumez ordered his gunners to cease fire and help manoeuver his frigate, quickly coming in position to rake Hercule, only then firing a devastating broadside at her stern.
-The damage and confusion on Hercule were such that, probably fearing to run aground, she effectively dropped out of action.
-This allowed Poursuivante to reach the safety of Môle-Saint-Nicolas, cheered by the crowd and saluted by the artillery of the forts.
+Hercule, in order to avoid running aground, disengaged, allowing Poursuivante to reach the safety of Môle-Saint-Nicolas, cheered by the crowd and saluted by the artillery of the forts.

 Aftermath

 Hercule's rigging had suffered considerably, but she only had a few wounded.
 Hills was forced to retire with his ship to Jamaica for repairs; HMS Vanguard replaced Hercule in Bayntun's squadron.
 Though Mignonne served briefly in the Royal Navy, there is no record of her actually being commissioned; she grounded and was condemned in 1804.
 Poursuivante had ten men killed and fifteen wounded, her hull had sustained several shots and her rigging was much damaged.
-As Cap-Haïtien lacked the resources to repair the frigate, Willaumez had to sail her back to France.
+As Cap‑Français lacked the resources to repair the frigate, Willaumez had to sail her back to France.

 After Willaumez departed and sailed around the south of Cuba, a violent gust of wind dismasted Poursuivante, forcing Willaumez to make a port call in Baltimore to repair his frigate.
-When ready, he departed the Chesapeake, avoided the British blockade and crossed the Atlantic, reaching Rochefort on 28 May 1804.
+When ready, he departed the Chesapeake, avoided the British blockade of Saint-Domingue and crossed the Atlantic, reaching Rochefort on 28 May 1804.
 There, he was intercepted by a British ship of the line, which he battled for 30 minutes before breaking off and finding shelter at Île-d'Aix.
 Poursuivante hardly sailed again, and became a hulk in June 1806.
 Willaumez had been made a Knight in the Order of the Legion of Honour in February.
 He was promoted to Officer in June, and congratulated by Navy minister Decrès.
 A large painting by Louis-Philippe Crépin was commissioned in 1819 to commemorate the event; it long decorated the office of the Minister of the Navy, and is now in display at the Musée national de la Marine in Paris.